maxdotr/Unity-Goal-Oriented-State-Machine/README.md

     public void ExecuteGoal()
     {
-        // Executes the goal by running its actions sequentially }
+        // Executes the goal by running its steps sequentially }

     public void Reset()
     {
-        // Resets the goal and its actions
+        // Resets the goal and its steps
     }
 }
 ```